-Cash outflow from investing activities was \$37.0 million for the three months ended March 31, 2024, compared to a cash outflow of \$21.1 million for the three months ended March 31, 2023.
-The increase primarily relates to the construction of two tanks at the Edmonton Terminal, along with various optimization and replacement capital expenditures at the Hardisty Terminal and the Moose Jaw Facility, partially offset by proceeds from the sale of certain non-core assets.
+Cash outflow from investing activities was \$34.3 million for the three months ended March 31, 2025, compared to a \$37.0 million for the three months ended March 31, 2024, and consists primarily of capital expenditures related to the construction of infrastructure at the Gateway Terminal.
 For a summary of capital expenditures, see the "Capital Expenditures and Equity Investments" discussion included in this MD&A.